-Each artwork not only reads up close, drawing attention to unique and telling details, but from afar, with shadows of colour or pattern creating shapes or symbols.
-With every angle and fold mathematically and meaningfully considered, there is always a powerful discourse between the individuality of the parts and the whole.
-It is the search for realising and revealing meaning that pushes Francisca’s work to constantly evolve.
+Reading from up close, in illuminating detail, and from afar, through a subtle revelation of shapes or symbols in shadow or pattern, there is a powerful discourse in the work between the individuality of the parts and the whole.
+It is the search for realising and revealing meaning that pushes her work to constantly evolve.

 Prieto was born in Chile, where she trained and worked as a graphic designer.
 In 2001 she moved to London to study for an MA at Central Saint Martins, where she continues to live and work.
 Her work is exhibited and collected internationally, and features in private and public collections, including the National Art Library at the Victoria & Albert Museum, Tate Gallery and the British Library.